Skip to main content

 “Your ministers wanted to see you, I said I will ask you.
 But you need to promise me not to discuss work if you want to see them within seven days.”
 Ishaan Dev nodded as she got busy with the food.

 Ishaan Dev looked up at her.
-Her braid was falling over her shoulder, to the side of her hip, and the drape she wore was yellow like the morning sun, semi-transparent, making her naval features quite visible.
+Her braid was falling over her shoulder, to the side of her hip, and the drape she wore was yellow like the morning sun, semi-transparent, making her features quite visible.
 Ishaan Dev gulped to realise his throat still hurt and looked away.
 He dreaded being caught looking at her like that.
 The lust in men’s eyes, as Tarabai often put it, was the first thing women got.
 Of all people, Priyambada wouldn't be flattered by it.
 If anything, she would feel humiliated.
 Ishaan Dev dreaded making her feel so again.

 “You have to drink the kadha again, thrice.”
-Priyambada smiled amused as the servants took away the plates.
+Priyambada smiled, amused as the servants took away the plates.
 He narrowed his eyes disapprovingly as she conveniently ignored it.
 “I was going to ask, should I inform the Maharani of Suryapali about your health?”
 He shook his head and wrote down “Why bother her?”

 “I was thinking the same, but I was told… maybe it is better if …” She smiled faintly and stopped as he frowned.
 “I have some work to do.
 Letters to write.
 Should I ask Smriti about …” She stopped, alert.
 Adhiraja Ishaan Dev studied her face.
 He took a key from his table and handed it to Priyambada.
 Priyambada looked a little shocked.